How Long Do Monkeys Live?

 While the lifespan of monkeys varies depending on the species, most monkeys live between 20 and 30 years.

-1. In captivity, monkeys often live even longer than they do in the wild.
+In captivity, monkeys often live even longer than they do in the wild.
+This is because zoos keep them safe from predators and diseases.
+They also get regular meals and checkups from the vet.

-How can you help your monkey friend live a long and healthy life?
+How can you Aid your monkey to live a long and healthy life?

 monkeys live to about 20 years